 Great question!
-TSA does not require a passport or other government-issued photo ID in order to travel within the United States but you do need to make sure that you have a government issued identification, especially if you’re flying.
+TSA does not require a passport or other government-issued photo ID in order to travel within the United States but if you are under 18.
 If you use your driver’s license, keep in mind that starting on October 1, 2020, the TSA won’t accept non-compliant driver’s licenses.
 This means all travelers 18 years of age and older will need to show another form of federally accepted identification, like a US passport, in order to board domestic flights.

 How do I submit a passport application for teens?